Broadcom/security-analytics-export-tools/README.md

 > **Note:** SA sensors cannot be configured for export until after the consumer process or processes have performed their initial configuration of RabbitMQ.

-> **Important:** Although you’re not using Broadcom’s ICDx exchange, you’ll be using SA’s ICDx configuration UIs to configure SA export to your RabbitMQ service.
+> **Important:** Although you’re not using Broadcom’s ICDx exchange, you’ll be using SA’s ICDx menu options to configure SA export to your RabbitMQ service.
 Wherever you see a reference to "ICDx", think “RabbitMQ”.

 SA alert and session metadata export configuration use two separate UIs: